 There will never be another Exorcist, but not for lack of trying.
 By now it’s fair to say William Peter Blatty’s 1971 novel and William Friedkin’s 1973 film version have become folk archetypes, spawning numerous sequels and prequels of the book (Legion, 1983) and movie (Exorcist II: The Heretic, 1977; Exorcist III, 1990; Exorcist IV: The Beginning, 2004; Dominion, 2005), as well as more recent fiction such as Paul Tremblay’s A Head Full of Ghosts and Grady Hendrix’s My Best Friend’s Exorcism (both 2016) and the movies The Exorcism of Emily Rose (2005), The Last Exorcism (2010), and The Devil Inside (2012).
 The Exorcist has been adapted for radio and theater, has formed the basis for a ride at the Universal City Studios theme park, and was reimagined by Fox TV as an ongoing series which lasted a couple of seasons.
-Just recently, Netflix has announced an upcoming Exorcist trilogy package, in a deal worth over $400 million.
+Just last year, Netflix announced an upcoming Exorcist trilogy package, in a deal worth over $400 million.
 Cue the head-spinning jokes.

 Yet none of the latter-day treatments of The Exorcist‘s themes – anguished parents, conflicted priests, demonic entities – have matched the initial public impact of the original.
 To understand why, it’s helpful to consider the sociological messages first teased out from the bestseller and the blockbuster in the early 1970s and busily elaborated upon since.
 Many analysts have noted that, despite its shocking scenes of desecration and defilement, The Exorcist was an inherently conservative story, affirming the power of faith and depicting a misbehaving adolescent’s tortuous journey back to decency and respectfulness (on the late author Blatty’s Facebook page, the staunch Catholic posted anti-abortion and anti-Obama messages).
 Such a subtext found a responsive audience after the tumult of the protest generation had died down, and in his 2015 history The Invisible Bridge: The Fall of Nixon and the Rise of Reagan, Rich Perlstein even suggested The Exorcist‘s huge success foreshadowed America’s eventual Republican revival.